alexander-lind/H1jet/README.md

 ```
 See the User's Manual for more details on all options.

-The output from H1jet can be easily plotted with a provided helper script.
+The output from H1jet can be easily plotted with the provided helper script.
-Simply pipe the output:
+Simply pipe the output from H1jet to the script:
 ```
 ./bin/h1jet | python bin/PlotH1jet.py
 ```